leav-solutions/leav-engine/README.md

 # LEAV Engine
 This is the monorepo for LEAV Engine.
-It contains all projects related to LEAV Engine, including the core, the automate and the front for admin and explorer.
+It contains all projects related to LEAV Engine, including the core, the automate and the front for admin and data-studio.
 All apps are located in the `src/apps` folder.
 All shared code must live in the `src/libs` folder.

 We're using [Yarn Workspaces](https://yarnpkg.com/features/workspaces) to manage dependencies and scripts running accross all projects.